Introduction to LINQ Include

 context.CustomerDetails.Include("OrderDetails").Include("LineItems").Include ("ProducDetails").ToList();

 We can make it use multiple calls to Include() to get the objects along various paths.
-If you require the objects in same path need to make a single call that specifies the entire path.
+If you require the objects in the same path, you must make a single call specifying the entire path.

 Example

-When to use Include is, if we having n number of queries to execute n number of time that is time-consuming, then it’s like select N+1 problem this issue happens only because the lazy loading mechanism enables by default to executing single query n number of queries to do something.
-So it’s better to avoid the select N+1 problem in Entity Framework we need to make use of Include Method, it helps to build a single query with required data using Join clause and this is the most resourceful way as compared to executing queries multiple times.
+When using Include, if we have n number of queries to execute n number of times that is time-consuming, then it’s like select N+1 problem; this issue happens only because the lazy loading mechanism enables by default to execute a single query n number of queries to do something.
+So it’s better to avoid the select N+1 problem in Entity Framework; we need to use the Include Method, which helps to build a single query with required data using the Join clause, and this is the most resourceful way compared to executing queries multiple times.

 Code: